What are the best tools and equipment for writers available today? We hear this question a lot from Barefoot Writers.

 AquaNotes makes both regular and large-sized notepads.
 They even have bath coloring sets and puzzle games to add some fun to your shower.

 They can also be used on a boat, in the rain, or anywhere else you need to take notes that can get wet.
+This might be the most convenient piece of writer’s equipment on our list.

 5. Write or Die